-Based solely on the information obtained pursuant to the RCOI and due diligence process described above, including review of CMRTs completed by the Covered Suppliers in 2018, our Covered Suppliers reported that they solely used Members for the Company's products.
-(Two smelters that were reported by a Covered Supplier have now ceased operations and, as a result, are not currently considered Members; however, those smelters were Members prior to ceasing their operations.)
+Based solely on the information obtained pursuant to the RCOI and due diligence process described above, including review of CMRTs completed by the Covered Suppliers in 2020, the Company's Covered Suppliers reported that all of them solely used Members for the Company's products.
 However, the Company does not have sufficient information, with respect to the Reporting Period, to determine the known country of origin of the Subject Minerals because certain of the Covered Suppliers did not provide country of origin information for several smelters and refiners that those Covered Suppliers identified as being Members.
 Therefore, the Company is not able to determine that the Subject Minerals in the Company's products came from recycled or scrap sources or did not come from the Covered Countries.